moodlemobile/moodle-local_behatsnapshots/README.md

 ### Comparing UI

-In some ocassions, there may be parts of the UI that are variable.
+In some occasions, there may be parts of the UI that are variable.
 Those should be minimised by setting predictable values with generators, but if that's not possible the following helpers may be useful.
 You will normally call these before taking a UI snapshot.

 #### Replacements